Dynamine® (Methylliberine)

 Healthy adults.
 8-week safety study.

 Dynamine® alone and combined with TeaCrine® showed no adverse effects on heart rate, blood pressure, ECG parameters, or standard hematological/biochemical markers vs placebo.
 Generally well-tolerated.
-NOTE: this is primarily a SAFETY trial — does not establish efficacy claims.
+Note: this is primarily a safety trial — does not establish efficacy claims.

 2

-Methylliberine (Dynamine™) Cognitive & Affect Trial — La Monica 2023 (Nutrients)
+Methylliberine (Dynamine™) Cognitive & Affect Trial — La

 Pharmacokinetic study (Compound Solutions) examining the interaction between Dynamine® and caffeine in vivo.
 Note: full peer-reviewed publication for this specific PK trial may be limited in PubMed.